 [END EQUATION]

 The first term is a constant.
 If we want the coefficients to be meaningful, we can assume that kr parameters display the unconfounded impact of independent variables on the outcome y.
-If we want to display the impact of independent variables as a sum of impact of several separate unconfounded variables (i.e., rnkrXr, ), we need to introduce a series of corrections for various combinations of the variables that do not work as a sum of independent variables.
+If we want to display the impact of independent variables as a sum of the impact of several separate unconfounded variables (i.e., rnkrXr, ), we need to introduce a series of corrections for various combinations of the variables that do not work as a sum of independent variables.
 Because we have n binary variables, we will have 2n possible combinations.
 For each of these combinations, we need to introduce a separate correction factor.
 The formula, which we call the multilinear form of stratified regression, is

 [INSERT EQUATION]